 We, our directors and our executive officers have agreed with the underwriters (or pursuant to agreements with us) that, for a period of 90 days following the date of this prospectus supplement, they will not offer, sell, assign, transfer, pledge, contract to sell or otherwise dispose of or hedge any shares of common stock or any securities convertible into or exchangeable for shares of common stock.
 In addition, so long as the transferee agrees to be bound by the terms of the lock-up agreement, a director or executive officer may transfer his or her securities by gift.
+The lock-up restrictions to which we will be subject will not be applicable to certain issuances of restricted securities to our strategic partners who agree to be subject to the lock-up agreement.
 SG Cowen & Co., LLC may, in its sole discretion, at any time without prior notice, release all or any portion of the shares from the restrictions in any such agreement to which SG Cowen & Co., LLC is a party.